Everyone sees the military hero . . . the outcome of a battle won. But few ever see what it took to get there.

 At E.P.
 House, we believe stories are more than words on a page—they’re bridges that connect generations, cultures, and hearts.
 We are a boutique, award-winning traditional publishing house dedicated to amplifying voices that create change, challenge assumptions, and leave a lasting legacy.

-That mission is carried forward through our philanthropic arm, Military Memoir Project—a storytelling initiative created to honor, heal, and preserve the lived experiences of the military community.
+This mission is carried forward through our philanthropic arm, Military Memoir Project—a storytelling initiative created to honor, heal, and preserve the lived experiences of the military community.
 The project provides opportunities for veterans, service members, and spouses to share their truths and publish their stories through the anthologies we publish.

 By giving voice to those who’ve served—and those who’ve served beside them—Military Memoir Project ensures that the legacy of service is not only remembered, but becomes a part of history.